datdev2409/kyanon-interview/README.md

 I use ReactJS in client side and Firebase as a backend to implement it.

 You can find a live demo [here](https://kyanon-intern.web.app) and the authentication flow diagram [here](https://ibb.co/4Zy9vHC).
+In live demo, I have already create an account (email: intern@kyanon.com, password: 12345678), use it to login and explore my application.

 Or if you want to run on your local machine, follows the instruction below.

 ## Installation